Stevetm2/K2_Custom_Macros/README.md

 1.2 FIL_RFID_AUTO_SAVE_WITH_Z_ON

 THIS IS EXPERIMENTAL AND MAY CRASH THE NOZZLE INTO THE BED.
-This does the same as FIL_RFID_AUTO_SAVE_ON only it also stored the last z_offset which you tuned in Fluid.
-Be sure NOT to save your config after, or reset the z offset back to zero before any follow up print.
+This does the same as FIL_RFID_AUTO_SAVE_ON, however it also stores the last z_offset which you tuned in Fluidd.
+Be sure NOT to save your config after, or alternatively, reset the z offset back to zero before any follow up print.
+This stored z_offset will then be used along with the PA and Flow settings every time the filament is used.
 Again you can edit the setting for a filament in the variables_macro_settings.txt file, if you wish to set it back to zero for example.
+Be very careful with this feature!

 1.3 FIL_HEAT